ubilab-ws21/puzzle-5/Holocube/sw/app/2048_BLE+MQTT/2048_BLE_1_MQTT_blackout/readme.txt

-1 Add photos and be able to switch and enter the game state (in animated form) or in motion picture form by command 2 After the game is over and the goal is completed, a new picture is displayed, indicating a hint for the next puzzle 3 when games wins, it will send json commands to next puzzle and start next puzzle game.
+1 Add photos and be able to switch and enter the game state (in animated form) or in motion picture form by command 2 After the game is over and the goal is completed, a new picture is displayed, indicating a hint for the next puzzle 3 when game wins, it will send json commands to next puzzle and start next puzzle game.